vCenter services fail to start, and you'll find logs are not logging any new data when attempting to manually start services.

 vCenter will warn of inode consumption and if ignored when fully consumed services will fail to start.

-To resolve this you will need to identify the log files consuming all the inodes.
+To resolve this issue, please identify the log files consuming all the inodes.

 Use the following command on the /storage/log directory to reveal inode counts: